Original Fine Art + Giclée Prints

 Let this painting remind you of the beauty and grace in the ordinary - even when the day is over and it’s time to go home.

-You can acquire the original or prints in the shop.
+Get the original or giclee prints in the shop.

 “Crossroads at Mount Hermon”